SNP hammers government on frozen pensions

 Alan Brown (Kilmarnock and Loudoun) (SNP):

-On that same theme, apart from the general unfairness, analysis Alan Brownhas shown that the issue of frozen pensions prevents some pensioners from emigrating, and forces others to return to this country.
+On that same theme, apart from the general unfairness, analysis has shown that the issue of frozen pensions prevents some pensioners from emigrating, and forces others to return to this country.
 Reversing that twin migration effect would save money on healthcare, welfare and housing, which should appeal to the Leader of the House.
 I will try again: may we have a debate on this important matter?

 I am not of the view that Government policy should be about getting our pensioners—whom we should value enormously for the contribution they have made—to move to other countries.